AdobeDocs/commerce-cloud-service.en/help/user/overview.md

 title: Commerce Overview
 description: Learn about building, deploying, and managing Commerce on Adobe Experience Cloud.
 ---
-# Commerce on Experience Cloud
+# Commerce on Experience Cloud Infrastructure

 ![Banner](../assets/banner-hex-violet.png)

-## Commerce on Experience Cloud Infrastructure
+## The New Commerce Experience

 Commerce on Adobe Experience Cloud (AEC) is a fully managed hosting platform that provides a **self-service** approach to building, deploying, and managing your Commerce application (powered by Magento) in a cloud-native environment.
+Monolithic applications are resource-intensive and difficult to scale and serve rapidly.
+With the Adobe Experience Cloud ecosystem, Commerce customers gain unparalleled access to SaaS-based microservices that are rich, intelligent, and performant.

+Commerce on AEC uses Unified Shell to provide productivity features and consistent interface elements to enhance the AEC user experience.
+Unified Shell delivers the application within an iframe on the `experience.adobe.com` URL path.
 From the program portal, you control:

 - Environment access and controls
 - CICD Pipeline optimization and scheduling